Memeplexx/olik/docs/readme-write.md

 ```

 ## Enforcing the use of **tags** ##
-The debugging experience can be improved by supplying extra information describing the source of an action
+The debugging experience can be improved by supplying an extra piece of information (known as a 'tag') which describes the source of an action.
 ```Typescript
 // Note the use of 'makeEnforeTags()' instead of the usual 'make()' const store = makeEnforceTags('store', { some: { value: '' } });